"One of the false beliefs that it is

 The Dance of Wounded Souls)

-I state in my book that codependence is a lousy word to describe the
+I state in my book that codependence is a lousy word to describe

-phenomena it has come to be associated with.
+the phenomena it has come to be associated with.
 A more accurate term

 would be outer or external dependence.
-We are programmed to give
+We are programmed to give power

-to external sources and outside conditions.
+sources and outside conditions.

-Nowhere is the result of this programming more disastrous on a personal
+Nowhere is the result of this programming more disastrous on a

-level than in the area of romantic relationships.
+personal level than in the area of romantic relationships.
 Our subconscious

-and emotional programming started with fairy tales that taught us that
+and emotional programming started with fairy tales that taught us that when

-order to be whole and happy we must be in a relationship.
+whole and happy we must be in a relationship.

-The result of this programming is that we are set up to feel like failures
+The result of this programming is that we are set up to feel like

-our self to another person in a romantic relationship we are practicing
+about our self to another person in a romantic relationship we are practicing

 toxic love - making the other person our drug of choice, our higher power.

-A healthy romantic relationship is an interdependent relationship -
+A healthy romantic relationship is an interdependent relationship

-not a codependent one.
+- not a codependent one.
 An interdependent relationship is one where

 two people who have a healthy sense of Self worth, choose to become partners,